Myrtle Beach bed bug cases ‘bad for business’ - NewsBreak

 Hudson is allergic to bed bug bites and said she was forced to go to an urgent care facility to treat the pain and swelling while still on vacation.
 She said the pain ultimately lasted two weeks.

-Hudson and Eddy filed a lawsuit against the resort and the condo’s owner based on $400 medicals bills for which Hudson said she’s not been reimbursed as promised.
+Hudson and Eddy filed a lawsuit against the resort and the condo’s owner based on $400 medical bills for which Hudson said she has not been reimbursed as promised.

 “I just want to make sure this never happens to anyone because the pain was just remarkable,” Hudson said.